 National Register of Historic Places in San Francisco

-The Rincon Annex to the United States Post Office was designed by George A. Fuller in the Streamline Moderne style and sponsored by the New Deal Work Projects Administration.
+The Rincon Annex to the United States Post Office was designed by Gilbert S. Underwood in the Streamline Moderne style and sponsored by the New Deal Work Projects Administration.

 The United States Postal Service retired Rincon Annex in 1985 and leased it to private developers.
 Along with two new buildings, it was incorporated into Rincon Center, a full city block of apartments, stores, offices, and restaurants.

 The Rincon Annex Post Office is also San Francisco Landmark 107.

 National Industrial Recovery Act of 1933

 President Franklin Roosevelt came into office during the worst depression the nation had ever known.
 Fulfilling a campaign promise to put people to work, he instituted the New Deal to bring economic recovery to the depression-wrought country.